rturnq/solid-router/README.md

 ### Usage

-Wrap the root of you application with the router component
+Wrap the root of your application with the router component and provide an [integration](#integrations)

 ```tsx
 import { Router, pathIntegration } from '@rturnq/solid-router';